MuhammadSaqib141/Training/6_Docker/docker-exercises/02/README.md

 - The `Dockerfile` is configured to use the `myhost` environment variable and defaults to `testhost` if not provided.
 - Building and running the Docker container will demonstrate the behavior of environment variables in Docker.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to adjust or expand upon any sections based on additional details or specific instructions for your exercise!